-From September 2018, the University will be rolling out a new approach to the academic and pastoral support of students, starting with new Level 4 and Foundation Study Framework students enrolling at the University for the 2018-19 academic year.
-The Integrated Learner Support model comprises 4 main elements:
+A new approach to academic and pastoral student support was introduced in September 2018, for new Level 4 and Foundation Study Framework students enrolling at the University for the 2018-19 academic year.
+Known as Integrated Learner Support (ILS), this new model comprises 4 main elements:

 - Centralised professional support from a new Student Support and Advice Team accessed through the Student Information Desk (SID) based on the ground floor of the Learning Hub at Waterside